 The time between multiple coaching sessions may involve the coachee doing research and additional reading.
 At the right time your coachee is ready and willing to continue to invest it their personal development and may like to read one of your e-books for example to further enhance their experience.

 There are many opportunities to offer your own ebooks or self help courses through affiliate websites.
-This is one way to brand your own e-books:

 Sometimes grants are made available to help certain sectors of society whether it is owners of start up businesses, the unemployed or women in business.